 Feel free to say hello at emefa (dot) agawu (at) gmail (dot) com.
 I’m prioritizing offline life in a way that makes it hard to be as digitally connected as I might like to be, but I love to hear from new pals.
 So, try me!
 I’d be especially excited to hear:

-• If you were running a college and you had to design a single course that everyone had to take, what would it look like?
+If you were running a college and you had to design a single course that everyone had to take, what might it look like?

 Thanks for stopping by,